wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Gertrude** _Very enthusiastic_ Well I disagree, they had energy energy energy.
 I loved it!
 NINE!

-**Florence** _Len Goodman_ I agree... if those two don't get through to next week's show, I'll pickle my walnuts!
-SEVEN!!!
+**Florence** _As Len Goodman_ I agree... if those two don't get through to next week's show, I'll pickle my walnuts...
+SEV-EN!!!

 **Layabout** You see...
 I TOLD you Strictly was their achilles heel.